aws-samples/aws-media-services-vod-automation/solutions/README-simple-vod-builder-session.md

 7. Now force the player to play the lowest and highest bitrate videos by selecting them from the settings.
 8. What do you notice?

-## Walk though the VOD on AWS Workflow
+## Walk though the VOD on AWS workflow

 ### S3